haiku/website/content/guides/building/pre-reqs.md

 for building Haiku.

-The Haiku operating system can be a very convenient development environment for working on Haiku, but using Haiku is not not strictly necessary.
+The Haiku operating system can be a very convenient development environment for working on Haiku, but using Haiku is not strictly necessary.
 It may also not be practical to use Haiku in some very special cases, such as when writing some drivers - using a virtual machine to test your changes may be much more practical.
 It may also be a bit slower as far as compilation times are concerned, but performance has massively improved over the years.
 Occasionally, building Haiku within Haiku can be problematic if the host